briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 Though `pacstrap` already created an initramfs, it won't actually work for us since we need to decrypt our root directory partition when we boot.
 The main thing we need to do is update the [list of hooks](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Configuring_mkinitcpio).
-Unless you have multiple encrypted drives (or encrypted with a detached LUKS header), it should be fine to stick with the `encrypt` hook instead of `sd-encrypt`, but you will need to choose the latter if you do need those features. `sd-encrypt` will require you to switch out other hooks for their systemd equivalents.
+Unless you have multiple encrypted partitions (e.g. swap partition) or a detached LUKS header, it should be fine to stick with the `encrypt` hook instead of `sd-encrypt`, but you will need to choose the latter if you do need those features. `sd-encrypt` will require you to switch out other hooks for their systemd equivalents.

-I'd also highly recommend including a key file in the initramfs so it can unlock the root partition without you having to type in the password again.
+I'd also highly recommend including a key file in the initramfs so it can unlock the root and swap partition without you having to type in the password again.
 Be sure to keep the key file and the initramfs (including the fallback one) secure by setting the permissions so only the root user can read them.

 Don't forget to run `mkinitcpio -P` otherwise your system will still use the old initramfs and your changes won't take effect likely causing your system to